brndnmtthws/brndn-io/content/posts/fluidity-vs-rigidity/index.md

 shocks anyway, which makes tolerances much higher in a partially fluid system, rather than a strictly rigid system.
 Nature demonstrates this principle repeatedly—consider how trees bend in high winds rather than snap, or how our bodies use fluid-filled joints to absorb impact.

-A striking contemporary example is Netflix's approach to system reliability.
-Their "Chaos Monkey" deliberately introduces failures into their production systems to ensure they're designed to handle disruptions fluidly.
-By contrast, companies with rigid approaches to reliability often experience catastrophic outages when unexpected failures cascade through their systems.
+Netflix's "Chaos Monkey" is built around this idea.
+It deliberately breaks parts of production so the system has to keep working through failure instead of assuming everything will behave.

 ## Human Adaptation: Rigidity vs. Fluidity